-Pre-declaration of voting intentions can be considered either as an escalation measure or when predeclaration may answer to stakehoders' demand of improved transparency or serve an engagement objective.
-Any Pre-declaration will request first approval of our Proxy Voting Committee.
-More details about our Engagement Policy can be found in Candriam publicly available Stewardship policy.
+Pre-declaration of voting intentions can be considered either as an escalation measure or when predeclaration may answer to stakehoders' demand for improved transparency or serve an engagement objective.
+Any Pre-declaration will be submitted to our Proxy Voting Committee.
+More details can be found in our Engagement Policy.